divalue/Awesome-RealityKit/README.md

 - [Evolution of Metal, ARKit, and RealityKit Sheet](https://github.com/ynagatomo/evolution-Metal-ARKit-RealityKit-sheet) - This sheet shows the evolution of Apple frameworks - Metal, ARKit, and RealityKit
 - [BodyTracking](https://github.com/Reality-Dev/BodyTracking) - This package includes classes that enable easy, convenient body tracking in RealityKit
 - [GenerativeDoodleArt_VisionOS](https://github.com/tracyhenry/GenerativeDoodleArt_VisionOS/tree/54f504eaf7548fc6bb8f910d8e6f379b402812c2) - Explore the transformative capabilities of visionOS by creating augmented reality wall art using Vision Pro

+### Apple <a name="apple_projects"></a>
+- [Building an Immersive Experience with RealityKit](https://developer.apple.com/documentation/realitykit/building_an_immersive_experience_with_realitykit) - Use systems and postprocessing effects to create a realistic underwater scene
+- [Controlling Entity Collisions in RealityKit](https://developer.apple.com/documentation/realitykit/controlling_entity_collisions_in_realitykit) - Create collision filters to control which objects collide
+- [Creating a game with scene understanding](https://developer.apple.com/documentation/realitykit/creating_a_game_with_scene_understanding) - Create AR games and experiences that interact with real-world objects on LiDAR-equipped iOS devices.
+- [Creating a Game with Reality Composer](https://developer.apple.com/documentation/realitykit/creating_a_game_with_reality_composer) - Design your app’s visual look and behaviors in Reality Composer, and complete the gameplay experience by using custom RealityKit code
+- [SwiftStrike: Creating a Game with RealityKit](https://developer.apple.com/documentation/realitykit/swiftstrike_creating_a_game_with_realitykit) - Create a multiplayer game with ARKit, RealityKit, and Swift using the SwiftStrike app as a guide
+- [Hello World](https://developer.apple.com/documentation/visionos/world) - Use windows, volumes, and immersive spaces to teach people about the Earth
+- [Diorama](https://developer.apple.com/documentation/visionos/diorama) - Design scenes for your visionOS app using Reality Composer Pro

 ## Resources
 ### Articles